John Allen: Destroy the Islamic State Now

 Bottom line: The president deserves great credit in attacking IS.
 It was the gravest of decisions for him.
 But a comprehensive American and international response now — NOW — is vital to the destruction of this threat.
 The execution of James Foley is an act we should not forgive nor should we forget, it embodies and brings home to us all what this group represents.
 The Islamic State is an entity beyond the pale of humanity and it must be eradicated.
 If we delay now, we will pay later.

-Gen. John R. Allen, USMC (Ret.) led Marines in Anbar Province and was commander of the International Security Assistance Force in Afghanistan.
+John R. Allen, a retired Marine Corps general, led Marines in Anbar Province and was commander of the International Security Assistance Force in Afghanistan.
 He is a distinguished fellow of foreign policy at the Brookings Institution.